CU-ESIIL/Education_OASIS/README.md

-# Working groups OASIS
+# Education student OASIS
-Template for Working groups to make their own OASIS
+Template for ESIIL education students to make their own OASIS